 ➤ Do I need to fill out forms if I came to camp last year?
+YES.
 Forms need to be filled out annually in compliance with Maryland laws.
 It only takes a few minutes!
 Forms must be filled out prior to your camper starting camp.
 Click here to access your Parent Portal account and find your forms.

 ➤ Where do campers spend their day?
-Young Adventures and Backyard Explorers spend time both inside our air-conditioned classrooms and outside on campus.
-Outdoor Adventurers, Equestrian Campers, and Extreme Adventurers are outside all day.
-The Outdoor Adventures groups will travel to local lakes, creeks, the canal towpath and Potomac River for fishing, canoeing, and other water activities.
-Extreme Adventure campers will often travel to further recreational sites, such as Sugarloaf Mountain, Harper’s Ferry, Sandy Spring Adventure Park, Greenbrier State Park, and the Monocacy River for their activities, including rock climbing, canoeing, rafting, fishing, and their overnight “survival skills” trip.
+Nature Navigators spend time both inside our air-conditioned classrooms and outside on campus.
+Wilderness Explorers, Pathfinders and Trailblazers are outside all day.
+These groups will hike to local creeks and ponds for fishing, canoeing, and other water activities.
+Pathfinders and Trailblazers will be further out on Seneca hiking, tubing, and mountain biking, while preparing for and their overnight “survival skills” campout on our campus.
 See Facebook for more videos about program-specific adventures.

 ➤ Is there transportation available?
 There will be bus transportation on three routes with designated cluster stops (limited seats available).
 See the Bus Information page for full details.